 Hawking informed the distinguished scientists gathered before him, as well as the rest of the world, after arguing for almost 30 years to all comers that black holes destroy everything that falls into them, that he was wrong.
 According to Hawking's new postulate, it seems black holes DO allow information to escape after all.
 As black holes gradually dissolve, he told the conference, whatever once entered them will eventually escape also --- albeit changed out of all recognition.

 I've always loved astronomy, stars, planets, the cosmos and the like.
-In the process of that interest I have been fortunate to meet a number of major scientists in those and related fields, but, above all, I have always held a particular fondness for theoretical physicists and the stuff they discuss.
-Having met Albert Einstein when I was a young boy and then in later years having read Stephen Hawking's A BRIEF HISTORY OF TIME and since followed his illustrious career, I have harbored an interest to meet him --- but for reasons other than exclusively theoretical physics or black holes.
+In the process of that interest I have been fortunate to meet a number of major scientists in those and related fields.
+For example, as early in my life as ten years old or so Meeting Dr. Lincoln La Paz, the famed astronomer, mathematician, and meteorite hunter --- not once, but several times.
+Above all, however, I have always held a particular fondness for theoretical physicists and the stuff they discuss.
+Having met Albert Einstein when I was barely into my teens and then in later years having read Stephen Hawking's A BRIEF HISTORY OF TIME and since followed his illustrious career, I have harbored an interest to meet him --- but for reasons other than exclusively theoretical physics or black holes.

 The idea of black holes was surely not a foreign concept to me.
 I grasped immediately what was being promulgated about them the first time I heard the term.
 Matter of fact, the idea seemed vaguely familiar.
 After reading A BRIEF HISTORY OF TIME and Hawking's theories about same, I felt more and more that there was a direct similarity with crossing over the event horizon into a black hole and that of Enlightenment or coming in contact with someone on an Enlightenment basis like the Bhagavan Sri Ramana Maharshi.
 Even though I was conceptually able to corollate the experience to being like crossing over an event horizon, the similarity of doing so presented a problem because of the end result of Hawking's "outcome" after the crossing.
 In A BRIEF HISTORY OF TIME Hawking stated black holes destroy everything that falls into them and in the process did not allow information to escape.
 That aspect of his theory ran totally counter intuitively to what my experience had been toward Awakening and being in the presence of the Maharshi --- which inturn would nullify any similarity I might draw.
 However, for whatever reason I still felt I was right, so much so I always thought it would be fun to meet with Hawking and compare notes.